The internet operates without national boundaries. Countries and governmments operate within them. They see this as a problem. Here’s why.

 When you connect to an access point, you are assigned a unique – often temporary – address.
 Every click, tap, swipe that sends information through the access point is tagged with that address.
 Those addresses are pre-determined – geographically – because their distribution is tightly controlled.

-When operating an access point, applications are made by that company to the governing body, and a range of unique addresses are assigned to the company as an available pool.
+A company operating an access point applies to the governing body, and a range of unique addresses are assigned to the company as an available pool.
 As a service provider, the owner of the access point can then dish them out when someone connects to their network, which avoids collisions with two devices having the same address.

 So far so good.
 Except for one thing.
 Since any company knows which physical location/authority/body issued that address due to the distribution of addresses being well-known, when you make a request to that company’s content, they can look at your request and make a decision based on where you accessed their content from.
 Permit some of it?
 All of it?
 Block some or all of it?
 It’s entirely up to them.